geomagpy/magpy/README.md

 ### 7.5 Applying baselines

-The baseline method provides a number of options to assist the observer in determining baseline corrections and realted issues.
+The baseline method provides a number of options to assist the observer in determining baseline corrections and related issues.
 The basic building block of the baseline method is the fit function as discussed above.
 Lets first load raw vectorial geomagnetic data, the absolute DI values of which are contained in above example:

        rawdata = read(example5)